 The Austrian Army constructed a 5,300 seat stand on piles driven into the lake bed as well as a floating 1,300 seat grandstand that was towed out to sit opposite the finish for the finals.

 According to the Almanack, “Two scullers, Margaret Gladden and Christine Peer, made several trips abroad, gaining experience of this kind of racing and preparing themselves for the European Championships.
 (One of these visits was made at the specific request of the Selectors to assist them in their decision)… Margaret won the event at Gronigen.
 Trips abroad have also been made by the UU/St George’s double scullers and the Bedford four.”
+Just before the European Champoinships Margaret Gladden also raced at the Bosbaan Regatta in Amsterdam, finishing fourth, seven seconds ahead of Christine Peer (who had sculled in the 1960 quad) according to one newspaper clipping;

 The Selectors – Frances Bigg, Hazel Freestone, Julie Johnson, Eleanor Lester, Barbara Philipson and Marrian Yates – eventually chose Margaret as the sole GB representative for 1969.
 Not sending anyone else was a change from the apparent tendency in the past to ask the fastest British crew to make a standard time, and then send them anyway even if they didn’t.